 The grant is more than a one-time gift.
-It’s a recurring source of funding that your nonprofit can incorporate into its existing marketing strategy to drive results.
+It’s a recurring source of funding that your nonprofit can incorporate into its existing marketing strategy to drive results, whether you’re fundraising for a challenge gift campaign or recruiting volunteers.
 As you prepare to use your Google Ad Grant, assign grant management roles to team members or meet with a grants consultant to learn more about how it should be managed.

 A Google Ads Grant agency can be especially helpful if you don’t have the resources to apply for and maintain the grant yourself.
 Consider hiring an expert to handle some or all of the process.

 Nonprofit marketing budgets are often spread thin, and yet marketing tactics are crucial to these organizations’ missions.
 Effective outreach allows nonprofits to inspire involvement and spread awareness about their cause, and online tools take this a step further by enlarging their potential audiences.

 Understand the tools and resources at your nonprofit’s disposal so you can leverage them to truly drive impact and launch a successful Google Ads campaign.
 Don’t let the Google Ad Grant go to waste—start the application process today!